Neats29/neats29.github.io/source/_posts/waitbutwhy.md

 Tim disappears for months at a time.
 It's been a year since his last post, but creating abstraction layers requires incubation.
 To give you some perspective, I counted at least 14 layers of abstraction in [this](https://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html) post.

+Tim takes the reader on a journey by abstracting away concepts layer by layer.
+He dives into a concept, defines it really well, gives it an ingenious name, and then going forward, he only has to mention the name to summon the concept in the reader's mind.
+But what is particularly unique about Tim, is that when he is laying down the abstractions, they sometimes seem like tangents, maybe even insignificant at times.
+But their purpose becomes apparent later in the post when they serve as a powerful analogy or mental model.
+And having read many of his posts, I know Tim is very deliberate about which tangents are important to go on.

+For example in the [Chef vs Cook](https://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html) post, we are told about flood geologists and science geologists and how each group went on to "reconcile the large number of seemingly-very-old Earth features with the much shorter timeline of the Earth detailed in the Bible."
+At first it might seem like an unrelated detour in understanding musk's secret sauce.
+We're told, the flood geologists started off with the *fact* that "the Earth began 6,000 years ago and there was at one point an Earth-sweeping flood” whereas the scientists refused to take into account any assumptions unless they were backed by data.
+It turns out to be a perfect analogy for thinking about the concept of reasoning from first principles versus reasoning from analogy.

+The most impactful aspect of Tim's abstraction method is how memorable they are.
+He taps into our naturally acute response to stories, images, humour and naming (categorisation).

-I’d like to imagine him in his writing cave, his right arm being pulled by the instant gratification monkey and his left arm pulled by the panic monster.
+When I'm eagerly waiting for his posts, I like to imagine him in his writing cave; his right arm being pulled by the instant gratification monkey and his left arm pulled by the panic monster.
 Maybe once in a while he comes out of his cave at the request of his social survival mammoth, only to be sent back by his chef software.

 But it’s always worth the wait.

 ---